kalkithesaviour/postman-clone-app/README.md

 ![](Images/Initial.png "Ready to Run")

-3. Fill in your API URL, select 'GET' from the dropdown menu and hit 'Go':
+3. Fill in your API URL, select 'GET' from the dropdown menu, and hit 'Go':

 ![](Images/GET.png "GET request & results")

-4. Fill in your API URL, select 'POST' from the dropdown menu, enter your JSON text in the 'Body' tab and hit 'Go':
+4. Fill in your API URL, select 'POST' from the dropdown menu, enter your JSON text in the 'Body' tab, and hit 'Go':

 #### Body
 ![](Images/POST_1.png "POST request")